-Our professional service fees were mainly related to legal consultancy services, audit services and continuing supervision fee upon listing on the NEEQ.
-Our professional services fee amounted to approximately RMB1.7 million, RMB1.0 million and RMB0.4 million, representing approximately 22.0%, 10.9% and 6.4% of our total administrative expenses for each of FY2016, FY2017 and FY2018, respectively.
-We incurred higher professional services fees in FY2016 in pursuit of the listing of Values Culture on the NEEQ.
+Our professional service fees were mainly related to legal consultancy services, audit services and continuing supervision fee upon listing in NEEQ.
+Our professional services fee amounted to approximately RMB1.7 million, RMB1.0 million and RMB0.4 million, representing approximately 21.9%, 10.8% and 6.4% of our total administrative expenses for each of FY2016, FY2017 and FY2018, respectively.
+We incurred higher professional services fees in FY2016 in pursuit of the listing of Values Culture in the NEEQ.
 As such listing was completed in FY2016, the expenses related to professional services decreased in the following years especially in FY2018 when Values Culture was delisted from the NEEQ.
-Our professional services fees remained stable at approximately RMB0.1 million and RMB0.1 million for 1H2018 and 1H2019, respectively.